Skip to main content

 Insolvency

-Roles During an Insolvency
+Our Role During an Insolvency

-We do not control or prevent insolvencies.
-Our focus when a company enters into insolvency is to protect the public and the environment.
-Following the Supreme Court of Canada’s Redwater decision, we work to ensure that any remaining funds in the estate are used for site cleanup before creditors are repaid.
+Following the Supreme Court of Canada’s Redwater decision, we work to ensure that any remaining funds in an insolvent estate are used to address environmental and closure obligations before creditors are repaid.

+The Government of Canada’s Office of the Superintendent of Bankruptcy maintains the official records of companies in formal insolvency proceedings.
 The insolvency professional handling an insolvency will publish information about it, including contact information and materials for court applications, on its website.

 Unpaid Surface Lease Payments

-The Government of Alberta has more information on what to do when a company fails to make annual surface lease payments.
+The Government of Alberta also has information on what to do when a company fails to make annual surface lease payments.
+Additional support and advocacy services for farmers and ranchers are available through the Farmers’ Advocate Office, including assistance with energy and utility surface rights and rural dispute resolution.

 Terminology